Health and Travel Alerts Learn More Left arrow

 If you’re looking for a city park in which to see stunning fall colors, try Turia Gardens in Valencia, one of the largest urban parks in Spain.
 Turia weaves through the city in the place where a river once flowed from Cabecera Park to the Calatrava and Candela-designed City of Arts and Sciences.

-Read: Best Places for Cycling in Spain
+Read: Best Places to Visit in Fall

 Family strolling Passeig de Gracia in Barcelona